steven-tk/Asteroids/README.md

 - Added: Mass for physic calculations
 - Fixed: Bounce physics now uses mass (toggle for planar vs volumetric)
 - Added: Audio-manager and changed how sound is handled
+- Added: Music loading and playback (proof of concept)

 ## TODO